-Golden, BC is surrounded by vast expanses of ski terrain and virgin snow and is a paradise for the serious skier who is searching for the best mountains in Canada, champagne powder and every conceivable type of terrain and exposure.
+Golden, BC is surrounded by vast expanses of ski terrain and fresh snow and is a paradise for the serious skier who is searching for the best mountains in Canada, champagne powder and every conceivable type of terrain and exposure.

-Winter Permit System
+What is the Winter Permit System at Rogers Pass?